rockola/NetHack/Cross-compiling.md

              Mac OS X are some examples of platforms that have cross-compilers for other targets available)

-    o  Then, make the community, devteam, and others aware that you're starting a cross-compile of NetHack for XX-Platform.
+    *  Then, make the community, devteam, and others aware that you're starting a cross-compile of NetHack for XX-Platform.
 You might need to ask some "starting out" questions initially, and as you get deeper into it, you might need to ask some tougher questions.

-    o  Perhaps consider forking from NetHack on GitHub, and do the cross-compiler work there in your fork.
+    *  Perhaps consider forking from NetHack on GitHub, and do the cross-compiler work there in your fork.
 Strive to get it to a point where it's ready to play-test on XX-Platform, or perhaps even use an emulator of XX-Platform if one is available.
 We live in a time where plenty do.